sjgknight/tonic-filtering/README.md

 This repo represents a collection of linked items.
 In this case they were exported from airtable, but there's no need for that.

-To setup:
+To setup, there is a script [source/r/process.R] which will import from airtable and do the following.

 1. change all 'airtable_id:' attributes to 'name:'
 1. change 'Tags' to lowercase ?
 1. merge the output yaml files, for each adding a new 'category' for the filename (cases, principles, etc.)
 1. artificially add a [0] first item in the array that contains all your attributes
 1. change airtable_createdTime to created_at
+1. ensure that types are consistent

 A few things that could be improved:

 1. The function smart_filter uses the first item in the collection to identify the properties of each attribute (the yaml keys).
 That means the first item *must* contain every attribute that is used anywhere, otherwise an error is thrown.
-1. The base_url function I added a kludge somewhere that needs fixing
+1. I cannot get 'base_url' to work as a variable I can call in templates.
+For deploying on github pages we need this otherwise it looks for the pages at top level not the subdirectory.
+I've hard coded some values some places (and for now deployed to netlify anyway)
 1. css, etc.
-1. At the moment any array field will be processed with the new functions below, which may not be desireable.
+1. At the moment any array field will be processed with the new functions below, which may not be desirable.

 The changes I made to base tonic are:

 1. I modified the render_tags function(? is that what they're called in ruby) or partial(?), to render_tag_links so that the links on the cards are live, and filter the content.
 Thats in utils.rb
 1. I added render_links and render_link_values functions such that (1) one could use render_links to display the attribute links on the cards, by attribute name; and (2) the values of attributes are displayed in full on the page details.
 In utils.rb
 1. There are corresponding edits in detail_page.html.erb and _item_card.html.erb
+1. I don't currently have any pages that aren't from data, but it would be useful to have both (1) an about page, and (2) descriptive pages that pull data in lists.
+Middleman docs describe setting up a blog, and dynamic pages...but not just, regular fixed-content pages
+1. I mucked up some of the processing.R stuff so a bunch of things are now lists where they should be strings
+1. In filters.rb it would be good if it read the order of declared filters in config.yaml and used that for any declared (and then any not-excluded but undeclared are just given in whatever the default is)
+1. I'd like to be able to use this line inside standalone pages to display a set of cards I've pre-filtered with some wraparound text

+>   <div id="collection-container" class="mt-4 grid sm:grid-cols-2 md:grid-cols-3 lg:grid-cols-4 gap-6">
+      <% tonic_collection.each do |item| %>
+        <%= partial 'templates/collection/item_card', locals: { item: item } %>

 ...I think that was it.
+I thought hugo documentation was hard to navigate, middleman is something else...

 # Tonic